 Helpful tips to help you perfect your scone making the next time:

-- If you see lots of butter bubbling out of your scones on to the sheet pan during baking: This means that there were still lots of butter that should have been worked into the flour.
+- If you see lots of butter bubbling out of your scones onto the sheet pan during baking: This means that there was still lots of butter that should have been worked into the flour.
 Next time you make these scones, pay extra attention to this step and try to rub the flour and butter together more.

 Nutrition